 - Valve Cover Gaskets.

-Generally, such failures were due to a lack of maintenance, which led to viscosity breakdown of the oil and sludge build-up.
+Generally, such failures were due to a lack of maintenance, leading to the oil’s viscosity breakdown and sludge build-up.

 Hydraulic Lash Adjusters